Heating and energy guides

 The best time to buy oil is during the warmer summer months when demand is lower.

-If you can't pay in full, have a chat with the supplier as there may be a way you can pay in instalments.
+If you can't pay in full, have a chat with the supplier.
+You may be able to pay in instalments or set up a direct debit plan instead.

 Useful contact numbers for information, or help with switching energy supplier: